property(7) - man - phpman

 A property query clause is a single conditional test.
 For example, "fips=yes",

-such clauses must match for any algorithm to even be under consideration.
-The third
+clauses must match for any algorithm to even be under consideration.
+The third clause

-the Lookups section.
-A property query is a sequence of comma separated property query
+Lookups section.
+A property query is a sequence of comma separated property query clauses.

-clauses.
 It is an error if a property name appears in more than one query clause.
-The
+The full syntax for

 property name should be ignored.